Overview of Scrum Process

 This is not an extensive discussion meeting, and it is also called ‘daily stand-up’.

 At the end of the sprint, the members meet together to demonstrate the backlog items to the stakeholders, teammates and product owner for feedback.
 After this, the product owner can decide whether the increment will be released or not.

-Scrum is a framework that brings regularity in the project through its various phases or processes.
-Any organization can implement scrum framework without altering its rules and regulation.
+Scrum is a framework that brings regularity to the project through its various phases or processes.
+Any organization can implement a scrum framework without altering its rules and regulation.